mbuso-dev/js-calculator/README.md

-# JS Calculator
+## JS Calculator

-A production-ready Vanilla JavaScript calculator built from scratch using HTML, CSS, and JavaScript.
+A production ready Vanilla JavaScript calculator built from scratch using HTML, CSS, and JavaScript.

-This project is part of my journey to becoming a production-ready full-stack developer.
+This project is part of my journey to becoming a production ready full stack developer.

-## 🚀 Planned Features
+# 🚀 Planned Features

 - Addition
 - Subtraction